ronaldtorres/website/_posts/2019-02-17-xcodeproj.md

 > Replace `6.5.0` with the version of xcodeproj that you'd like to use.

 That's all we need to start playing with the examples.
-Remember to `import xcodeproj` at the top of the `main.swift` file.

 ### Example 1: Generate an empty project
 In this example we'll write some Swift lines to create an empty Xcode project. *Exciting, isn't it?* If you every wondered what Xcode does when you click `File > New Project`, you'll learn it with this example.
 You'll realize that after all, creating an Xcode project is not as complex as it might seem. **You could write your own Xcode project generator**.
 Let me dump some code here and navigate you through it right after: